 If one of the above three searches brings results, then you can click on ‘Authors’ and assign the author to the publication.

 After publications are recorded into MTMT by the authors, who makes them public?

-The second level is “admin approved”, which means, a librarian (an MTMT administrator) formally checks the entered data.
+Admin approved: a librarian (an MTMT administrator) has formally checked the entered data.

-Third is the level of “validated”, when the librarian compares the data entered into MTMT with data contained in other databases, or the data shown on the document.
+Validated: a librarian has compared the data entered into MTMT with data contained in other databases, or the data shown on the document.

 We do not recommend the entering of these, as they are not included in the scientific performance.